-Under the second approach, the member's salary would be £19,727 and if the member wanted to purchase the equivalent of the pension that would have been earned for another five days work they could do so via an APC.
-However, this would be at whole cost to the member (unless the employer voluntarily agreed to contribute towards the cost of that APC) - see section 5.3 for further details.
+The pay of a member who earns £20,001 a year, whose contract was changed to say that they are only required to work 360 days a year, would reduce to £19,727.
+If the member wanted to purchase the equivalent of the pension they would have built up for five days work, they could do so by paying an APC.
+This would be at the whole cost to the member unless the employer voluntarily agreed to contribute towards the cost of that APC.
+See section 5.3 for further details.

-Under the second approach, regulations 8 to 10 of the LGPS (Benefits, Membership and Contributions) Regulations 2007 would apply if the member has membership before 1 April 2014, meaning that the final pay used to calculate the member's pre 1 April 2014 pension benefits would be the best one of the last three years' pay or, if the pay reduction occurred in the ten years preceding the date of leaving, the average of any three consecutive years ending on 31 March in the last 13 years.
-You can read more about the calculation of final pay in section 6.1.
+If the employee has 2008 Scheme membership, this method could reduce their final pay.
+This depends on how the administering authority treats employees who are required to work less than 365 days per year.
+If the administering authority treats this change as a reduction in final pay, Regulations 8 to 10 of the LGPS (Benefits, Membership and Contributions) Regulations 2007 would apply.
+The final pay used to work out the member's pre-1 April 2014 benefits would be the best out of the last three years or, if the pay reduction occurred in the 10 years before leaving, the average of any three consecutive years ending on 31 March in the last 13 years.